 a.
 ITU should continue its efforts to facilitate multi-stakeholder discussions and collaboration for addressing the challenges associated with cybersecurity, and in particular, strengthen its relationship with all stakeholders to deliver assistance to Member States in this regard.

 b.
-ITU should continue to work with relevant partners to foster development and maintenance of resources on cybersecurity and cybercrime legislation to help Member States understand the legal aspects of cybersecurity, while also supporting the exchange of experience and knowledge among Member States to support their efforts in developing frameworks on the subject.
+ITU should continue to work with relevant partners to foster development and maintenance of resources on cybersecurity and cybercrime legislation to help Member States understand the legal aspects of cybersecurity [including [existing] relevant international frameworks], while also supporting the exchange of experience and knowledge among Member States to support their efforts in developing frameworks on the subject.

 c.
 ITU, in collaboration with all relevant stakeholders, should promote a better understanding of the cybersecurity-related legal challenges and risks posed by emerging technologies and facilitate the exchange of case studies and good practices at the national, regional, and international level.